OpenPecha/opf/README.md

-# opf
+# OPF - the open pecha format

-Specifications of the opf format
+OPF is an open-directory file format containing a text and its annotations in an easy to parse, metadata and optionally the source of the text.